-No longer just for the senior set, birdwatching is one of the fastest-growing outdoor activities in Roane County.
-Life gets a little bit more interesting when you start paying attention to the wildlife around you, whether it’s a blue heron hunting near a fishing pier or a belted kingfisher chirping from the oak branches in your backyard.
-Learning to recognize more and more types of birds adds another whole level of enjoyment to spending time in the great outdoors!
-For more information on birding in Roane County and details on reported sightings over the last 30 days, click here.
+Birdwatching is one of the fastest-growing outdoor activities in Roane County.
+Life gets a little more interesting when you start paying attention to the wildlife around you, whether it’s a blue heron hunting near a fishing pier or a belted kingfisher chirping from the oak branches in your backyard.
+Learning to recognize more and more types of birds adds another level of enjoyment to spending time in the great outdoors!

 Lakeshore Park